-Place the chocolate chips and coconut oil in a microwaveable-safe bowl.
+Place the chocolate chips and coconut oil or butter in a microwaveable-safe bowl.
 Heat for 30 seconds then stir.
 Continue heating in 30-second intervals, stirring well between each interval, until chocolate chips are completely melted.

 Place in the refrigerator until set, one to two hours.

 If you prefer not to use a microwave, heat chocolate chips and coconut oil in a heatproof bowl over a bowl of boiling water, being careful that the bottom of the bowl doesn't touch the water.
 Stir continuously until melted.

 For Paleo, replace the powdered sweetener with honey and omit the butter.
 The filling will be slightly softer.
 If too soft, add up to 2 tablespoon coconut flour.

 Be sure to use high-quality chocolate chips, as they will define the taste.

 For the powdered sweetener, I recommend using powdered allulose or a powdered monk fruit/allulose blend.
 Erythritol-based sweeteners will work but may result in a slightly grainy filling.
 Also, if using pure allulose, it's only 70% as other sweeteners so you may need to add an additional tablespoon or two.